twlab/ReferenceAlignmentBias/ReferenceFractionCalculations/README.md

 > grep -v -f tabFormatTemp.bed  -w Windows_HG00621_m.bed > HG00621_m_CouldNotLift.bed \
 > rm tabFormatTemp.bed

 Then intersect the resulting bed files (individual and hg38) with read data.
-Do it for both A and B and maternal and paternal
+Do it for both replicates (A and B) and maternal and paternal

 > Parameters: binnedBedFile alignedReadsBamFile chromosomeSizeFile outputFile inPath genomeName